mystor/mystor.github.io/content/git_revise.md

 Problems like conflicts are resolved interactively, while the command is running, without changing the actual files you've been working on.
 And, as no files are touched, `git-revise` won't trigger any unnecessary rebuilds!

+# What `git-revise` is not

+_(Section Added: Aug.
+6, 2019)_

+`git-revise` _does not_ aim to be a complete replacement for `git rebase -i`.
+It has a specific use-case in mind, namely incremental changes to a patch stack, and excludes features which `rebase` supports.

+In my personal workflow, I still reach for `git rebase [-i]` when I need to rebase my local commits due to new upstream changes, and I imagine there are people with advanced workflows who cannot use `git revise`.

+**Working directory changes:**

+`git-revise` does not modify your working directory or index while it's running.
+This is part of what allows it to be so fast.
+However, it also means that certain rebase features, such as the `edit` interactive command, are not possible.

+This also is why `git revise -i` does not support removing commits from within a patch series: doing so would require changing the state of your working directory due to the now-missing commit.
+If you want to drop a commit you can instead move it to the end of the list and mark it as `index`.
+The commit will disappear from history, but your index and working directory won't be changed.
+A quick `git reset --hard HEAD` will update your index and working directory.

+These restrictions _may_ change in the future.
+Features like this have been requested, and it might be useful to allow opting-in to dropping commits on the floor or pausing mid-revise.

+**Merging through renames & copies:**

+`git-revise` uses a custom merge backend, which doesn't attempt to handle file renames or copies.
+For changes which need to be merged or rebased through file renames and copies, `git rebase` is a better option.

+**Complex history rewriting:**

+`git rebase` supports rebasing complex commits, such as merges.
+In contrast, `git-revise` does not currently aim to support these more advanced features of `git rebase`.

 # Interested?